skat/emcs-b2b-ws-test-data/README.md

 ```

 The available Authorized Tax Warehouses, Consignees, and Consignors are documented in the following sections.

-Please note that the the test material reflects a transaction between to Danish economical operators where as in
+**Important Notes**:

-production the other party is always another EU Member State.
+* The test material reflects a transaction between to Danish economical operators where as in production the other party is always another EU Member State.

-**Important note**: In the test environment all fields with dates and times must be set to GMT time.
+* In the test environment all fields with dates and times must be set to GMT time.
 The production, however, runs in CET time.

 ### Test Entities